Marble Patio, Vinyl Pool & Synthetic Turf Backyard Installation in Massapequa, NY

 You must allow the brick to dry completely before moving on to the next step.
 How long this takes depends on the humidity and airflow in your home, but you should plan on waiting at least 24 to 48 hours.
 To be safe, you can press a piece of plastic wrap against the wall with tape.
 If you see condensation form under the plastic after a day, the wall needs more time to dry.

-Explore Your Interior Brick Wall Refinishing Options
+Your Guide to Interior Brick Refinishing Options

 Once your brick wall is clean, repaired, and fully dry, you can move on to the most exciting part: choosing a new finish.
 The right finish not only protects your brick but also defines the style of your entire room.
 Whether you want to preserve the original character, add a splash of modern color, or create a rustic, aged look, there’s a perfect option for you.
 Each method offers a unique aesthetic and level of protection, so it’s worth exploring what painting, sealing, staining, or limewashing can do for your space.
 Let’s look at the most popular choices to help you find the best fit for your home.